Mark Kingwell: Writing

 Kingwell has published more than two dozen books since 1995.
 Most notable are: A Civil Tongue: Justice, Dialogue, and the Politics of Pluralism, which was awarded the Spitz Prize for political theory in 1997; Dreams of Millennium: Report from a Culture on the Brink, which was a Maclean's magazine Top Ten Book for 1996 and finalist for the Gordon Montador Prize for social commentary; In Pursuit of Happiness: Better Living from Plato to Prozac, a cultural and philosophical critique of happiness that was a Globe and Mail, Los Angeles Times, and Baltimore City Paper Top Ten book in 1998, also a finalist for the Gordon Montador Prize; and Concrete Reveries: Consciousness and the City, which was a finalist for both the Writers Trust and British Columbia Non-Fiction Prizes in 2008.
 His book about the Empire State Building, Nearest Thing to Heaven, was a Globe and Mail Notable Book in 2006.

 Other writing honours include the 2020 Erving Goffman Book Prize for Wish I Were Here: Boredom and the Interface, a Humanist of the Year award in 2010, and National Magazine Awards for both Essays and Columns out of six total nominations.
 Alain Roy's French translation of Kingwell's book on Glenn Gould was awarded the Governor-General's Literary Award in 2012, and his essays have appeared in the annual Best Canadian Essays anthology four times.

 Kingwell is a contributing editor to Harper's Magazine, the now-suspended literary quarterly Descant, the political monthly This Magazine, and The Globe and Mails books section.
 He was also a drinks columnist for the men's magazine Toro.
 He was formerly a political columnist for Adbusters and the National Post, and a contributing editor and television columnist for Saturday Night.
 He now writes regularly for the Globe and Mail and Toronto Star Opinion sections and the online magazine HiLoBrow.

 Kingwell's work has been translated into nine languages.
-His work on philosophy, art, and architecture has appeared in many leading academic journals and magazines, including The Journal of Philosophy, The Philosophical Forum, Ethics, Political Theory, Yale Journal of Law and the Humanities, Wilson Quarterly, The New York Times and The New York Times Magazine, Utne Reader, Adbusters, The Walrus, Harvard Design Magazine, LA+, Border Crossings, Literary Review of Canada, Canadian Art, Azure, Gray's Sporting Journal, Toronto Life, the Toronto Star, The Globe and Mail, and the National Post.
+His work on philosophy, art, and architecture has appeared in many leading academic journals and magazines, including The Journal of Philosophy, The Philosophical Forum, Ethics, Political Theory, Yale Journal of Law and the Humanities, Wilson Quarterly, American Scholar, Canadian Journal of Political Philosophy, The New York Times and The New York Times Magazine, Utne Reader, Adbusters, The Walrus, Harvard Design Magazine, LA+, Border Crossings, Literary Review of Canada, Canadian Art, Azure, Gray's Sporting Journal, Toronto Life, the Toronto Star, The Globe and Mail, and the National Post.

-In addition to public writing, Kingwell frequently appears on television and radio as well as on cultural and political podcasts, and is well known for his appearance in the documentary film The Corporation.
+In addition to public writing, Kingwell frequently appears on television and radio as well as on cultural and political podcasts, and is known for his appearance in the documentary film The Corporation.
 He has lectured to academic and popular audiences around the world, and has delivered, among others, the George Grant, Harold Innis, Munro Beattie, William Morris, Marx Wartofsky, Norman Kretzmann, and Larkin-Stuart memorial lectures.
 He was invited to give the 2024 Vincent Massey Memorial Lectures but withdrew after disagreements with CBC producers.